How to Identify and Prevent Dangerous Wi-Fi?

 • Watch out for phishing websites.

-• Do not conduct private transactions under public WiFi.
-For public WiFi hotspots, hackers often use pages disguised as regular bank pages or payment pages to mislead users to log in and obtain usernames and passwords.
+• Do not conduct private transactions under public Wi-Fi.
+For public Wi-Fi hotspots, hackers often use pages disguised as regular bank pages or payment pages to mislead users to log in and obtain usernames and passwords.
 Please do not use the public network for private transactions.
 In special cases, you'd better switch it to the 5G data of your mobile phone.
 It won't cost you too much, but it's the safest.

 prevent